 Then I wrote, then percussionist Victor Cortez wrote, and then even Viper-affiliate Don Gerard wrote (to plug Steve Pride & His Blood Kin).
 And to all, the Ghent Ramblers replied with good grace and humor.

 By this point, I thought it’d be fun to actually interview these rough and rowdy Rambling Boys.
 And so I tracked down Stijn, the ukulele player, to ask if he was prepared to suffer the indignities of my questions via e-mail.
 He was, and here’s what transpired.
-(The following is edited for concision, coherence, jokes, and to throw in some good stuff from communication that took place outside the scope of this e-mail exchange).
+(The following is edited for concision, coherence, jokes, and to throw in some good stuff from communication that took place outside the scope of this e-mail exchange.
+In other words, this is not journalism even a little).

 THE VIPER: First, about you and your band.
 How long have you and/or The Rambling Boys of Pleasure been playing?